Skip to main content

 The paper explores the feasibility of converting household appliances into wood-burning stoves for space heating in the event of global catastrophic infrastructure loss (GCIL), which would disrupt conventional energy supplies.
 The authors successfully converted an electric oven into a wood-burning stove, providing 2.6 kW of heat, demonstrating the viability of this method.
 With sufficient resources, such conversions could be rapidly scaled, though international cooperation and preparedness are essential.

-Global Catastrophic Infrastructure Loss (GCIL), Energy infrastructure, Wood gasification
+Global Catastrophic Infrastructure Loss (GCIL)

 Abstract